-- Choose Device Tools → Configuration → Process Measurement → Concentration Measurement.
-The Concentration Measurement window displays.
-It is organized into steps that allow you to perform several different setup and configuration tasks.
-For this task, you will not use all the steps. - 2.
+- 1. Choose Device Tools -> Configuration -> Process Measurement -> Concentration Measurement. - 2.
 Scroll to Step 2, set Active Matrix to the matrix you want to use and select Change Matrix.

-5.2.4 Set up concentration measurement using a field communicator
+5.2.4 Set up concentration measurement using a web browser

-This section guides you through most of the tasks related to setting up and implementing the concentration measurement application.
+This section guides you through the tasks required to set up, configure, and implement concentration measurement.